athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

   [:h1 "Hello, friend"])
 ```

-By the time Reagent passes it to to React it would be the equivalent of you writing this:
+By the time Reagent passes it to React it would be the equivalent of you writing this:

 ```javascript
 class Welcome extends React.Component {